 Many times all the components of RAM and not able to be used by the computer.

 For this, I would personally recommend turning off your computer.
 Then take out your RAM physically.
 Clean it with a soft cloth.
 Blow some air into the RAM slot on the motherboard.

 Put your RAM back in the same slot.

 Try updating your computer again.
 If this still does not work, just try putting in some more RAM and check if this works for you.

-Because sometimes, a worn out RAM cannot perform to their fullest potential and adding up some extra RAM would boost up the performance for your daily tasks as well as for the installation of the updates.
+Because sometimes, a worn-out RAM cannot perform to its fullest potential, and adding up some extra RAM would boost up the performance for your daily tasks as well as for the installation of the updates.

 7] Other solutions

 Now, these other categories of solutions are considered due to a chance that some attached hardware might be conflicting with the installation of the new operating system update.

 - Unplug all the USB Devices and the WiFi Adapter from your machine.